Olamide-png/esw.know/www/content/2.sfcc/2.sfcc-docs/localized-front-end-prices.md

    The `esw-price-converted` class can be used for styling or JavaScript hooks after the conversion is complete.
 ::

-### Rounding and Adjustment Behavior in Front-End Price Conversion
+### Rounding and Adjustment Behaviour in Front-End Price Conversion

 By default, when using the Localized Front-End Prices feature, both rounding rules and country-specific adjustments are applied to the base currency value (e.g., **$100**) using data from the ESW Pricing Advisor.

-#### Controlling Adjustment Behavior with Optional Attributes
+#### Controlling Adjustment Behaviour with Optional Attributes

 If you want to **bypass** rounding or country-specific pricing adjustments, you can do so by adding the following optional data attributes to the HTML element: